mehdimerbah/WES/README.md

 # Functional Genomics
-## Gene Expression Profiling
+## Gene Expression Profiling Project
-Study for GEP Project: https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0045200
+Study for GEP Project [HCV-HIV](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0045200 )

-## Whole Exome Sequencing
+## Whole Exome Sequencing Project
-This project aims to construct a full pipeline for the identificationa and annotation of genetics variants given Paired End sequencing data: `392_1.fastq.gz` and `392_2.fastq.gz` as the forward and reverse reads respectively.
+This project aims to construct a full pipeline for the identification and annotation of genetics variants given Paired End sequencing data: `392_1.fastq.gz` and `392_2.fastq.gz` as the forward and reverse reads respectively.
 ### Basic File Exploration
 From the file we could first notice that the file uses Phred33 character encoding for the quality scores and so we can conclude that the Illumina version used must be v 1.8 or later.